-Privately owned spacecraft aims to make Moon landing history
+Privately owned spacecraft aims to make moon landing history

 Odysseus blasted off last week from Cape Canaveral in Florida.

-The Nova-C Odysseus lander, built by Texas-based space flight company Intuitive Machines (IM), is in lunar orbit and will try to land on the Moon’s south pole region at 10.49pm UK time on Thursday.
+The Nova-C Odysseus lander, built by Texas-based space flight company Intuitive Machines (IM), is in lunar orbit and will try to land on the moon’s south pole region at 10.30pm UK time on Thursday.

 If successful, it would become the first private mission to land intact on the lunar surface.